joalloce/credit-card-validation-system/README.md

 # Credit Card Validation System

 This app takes credit card information, then sends it to a backend API for validation.
-The backend should respond with either success or failure.
+The backend responds with either success or failure.

 The validation algorithm uses the following rules: